University of Peradeniya

 The University of Peradeniya (පේරාදෙණිය විශ්වවිද්යාලය, பேராதனைப் பல்கலைக்கழகம்) is a public university in Sri Lanka, funded by the University Grants Commission.
 It is the largest university in Sri Lanka, which was originally established as the University of Ceylon in 1942.
 The university was officially opened on 20 April 1954, in the presence of Queen Elizabeth II, by Prince Philip, Duke of Edinburgh.

-The University of Peradeniya hosts nine faculties (including the newly added Management faculty), three postgraduate institutes, 10 centres, 73 departments, and teaches about 12,000 students in the fields of Medicine, Agriculture, Arts, Science, Engineering, Dental Sciences, Veterinary Medicine and Animal Science, Management and Allied Health Science.
+The University of Peradeniya hosts nine faculties, four postgraduate institutes (including the newly added Postgraduate Institute of Medical Sciences), 20 centres and units, 73 departments, and teaches about 12,000 students in the fields of Medicine, Agriculture, Arts, Science, Engineering, Dental Sciences, Veterinary Medicine and Animal Science, Management, and Allied Health Sciences.
 It claims to have the largest government endowment by a higher education institution in Sri Lanka, based on its large staff and faculties/departments.

 Location

 The University of Peradeniya site touches the natural environment of the lower slopes of the Hanthana mountain range.
 The university is in the Central Province, 8 km from the centre of Kandy (the historic capital of the last kingdom of Sri Lanka) and about 110 km from Colombo.
-The Botanical Garden of Peradeniya is close by.
+The Botanic Gardens of Peradeniya is close by.

 The university spans nearly 700 ha in the Mahaweli flood plain.
 Most of the area remains afforested.
 The climate around the university is mild, and the temperature fluctuates between 18 and 30 C.

 The main entrance to the university is through Galaha road.
 The Faculty of Engineering is on one side of the Mahaweli River and all other faculties are on the other side.
 The Akbar bridge links the two banks of the river.
 Considered as a marvel of civil engineering, it was designed by A. Thurairajah (Dean of the Faculty of Engineering, 1975–77 and 1982–85), and built by the first batch of the faculty, in the year of its inception.

 The Sarasavi Uyana railway station is on campus.
 Another bridge known as Yaka Paalama links the railway to the other bank.
 Daily shuttle bus services operate from Kandy to Galaha junction and Kandy to the university.

 A separate sub-campus was established in 1968 at Mahailuppallama, North Central province for the Faculty of Agriculture.
 Separate residential facilities are provided to this sub-campus.